rjollos/e4990a/README.md

 ## TODO

-1. Pass the INI filename as a script option.
 1. Can the script be run from Linux and/or OSX?
 The Keysight IO libraries are Windows-only and a device driver seems to be needed to communicate with the instrument over the USB interface.
 The device driver might not be needed if the E4990A ethernet interface is used.

 ## References